ZeroKnight/ZeroBot-Perl/README.md

 ZeroBot
 =========

-My personal, batshit insane IRC bot
+My personal, batshit-insane IRC bot
 -------------------------------------

 This IRC bot serves no major purpose other than to amuse myself and friends in the IRC channels that I frequent, thus it doesn't do anything overly special; it is simply a pet project :)

+ZeroBot is designed to be completely modular; he consists only of a core and derives his functionality from modules or plugins, if you prefer.
+Thus, ZeroBot can be made to fit **any** role.

 Backstory that you probably don't care about
 ----------------------------------------------